Phone scams

 The switch to digital landlines may affect telecare devices and other equipment such as personal alarms and security alarms if they're connected to your phone line.
 You should contact your device supplier to check if your device will work with the new system or whether any equipment will need to be upgraded.

-Although your landline telephone provider will contact you before the switch takes place, you may want to let them know about any telecare devices that you have in advance.
+Although your landline telephone provider will contact you before the switch takes place, you should let them know about any telecare devices that you have in advance.

 If you're buying a new device that's linked to the phone system, you should also check with the seller or manufacturer that this will be compatible.

-This means that you shouldn’t face extra costs if you need a new simple internet connection to make calls.
+This means that if your provider moves you to a new service, you shouldn’t face extra costs if you just need an internet connection to make calls.

 Unlike some traditional corded analogue phones, a digital phone will only work in a power cut if it has a battery back-up, because it'll run using your home electricity.
 In these instances, phone companies are advising people to use mobile phones as a backup.